-- Cannabis Seeds
+- Quality Cannabis Seeds;

 There’s enough of it to go around, but do make sure it does!
 Any plant, including cannabis, needs fresh air to survive.
 After all photosynthesis cannot take place without it.
 This is more important for indoor growers, since outside, nature will provide all the air your plants need.
-Indoor growers need to keep the fresh air (rich in CO2) coming in and old air (rich in oxygen) going out.
-That’s why it is advised to always use an extractor fan with carbon filter for the smell, fans for air circulation and a fresh air inlet in a closed-off growing environment.
+Indoor growers need to keep the fresh air (rich in CO2) coming in and old air (rich in O2) going out.
+This requires an extractor fan with carbon filter for the smell, fans for air circulation and a fresh air inlet in a closed-off growing environment.
 This is also where growing outside saves you a lot of trouble.